US v. Battle Sr.

 Key RICO legal holdings from Judge Gold: (1) RICO enterprise need not be formal corporation - 'amoeba-like infra-structure' sufficient.
 (2) Enterprise can have 'core' group with changing roster of associates.
 (3) Commingling illegal and legal monies taints all funds - 'amount of illegal money need only be slight to render all the money commingled and therefore illegal, and once commingled, no passage of time will remove the taint.'
 (4) Money laundering conspiracy (18 USC 1956(h)) can be predicate act for RICO conspiracy (18 USC 1962(d)).
 (5) Forfeiture by wrongdoing (FRE 804(b)(6)) applies when defendants murdered witness to prevent testimony.
 (6) Mere cessation of criminal activity insufficient to establish withdrawal from RICO conspiracy.

-NEGATIVE RESULT SYNTHESIS: Comprehensive search across all Epstein investigation databases found ZERO connections between the Corporation/Cuban Mafia defendants (Tako, Izhak, Cabrerizo, Battle) and the Epstein network.
-Searched: DOJ Vol 11 (331K pages), DugganUSA (204K docs), LMSBAND (60K docs), Unified DB (70K docs), FL SunBiz bulk, FEC, LittleSis, OCCRP Aleph, OpenSanctions, Israeli corporate registry, NYC ACRIS.
-The sole structural link is AUSA Villafana handling both cases in the same USAO.
-The Corporation's textile-based money laundering (Trends Clothing, Havana Club Wear) and South Florida geographic overlap with Epstein operations are coincidental unless new evidence emerges.
-The 8 Corporation shell companies also return zero hits in the Epstein corpus.
-The Corporation's offshore laundering route (Panama/Curacao/BVI/European numbered accounts) uses some of the same jurisdictions as Epstein's offshore entities but through entirely separate mechanisms and entities.
+Searches across the Epstein-related document corpora and corporate-registry sources found no direct connection between the Corporation/Cuban Mafia defendants (Tako, Izhak, Cabrerizo, Battle) and the Epstein network.
+The sources reviewed included the DOJ document release, the DugganUSA, LMSBAND, and Unified collections, Florida SunBiz corporate records, FEC filings, LittleSis, OCCRP Aleph, OpenSanctions, the Israeli corporate registry, and NYC ACRIS.
+The only structural link identified is AUSA Ann Marie Villafana, who handled both this case and the Epstein matter in the same U.S. Attorney's Office.
+The Corporation's textile-based money laundering (Trends Clothing, Havana Club Wear) and its South Florida footprint overlap with Epstein operations only coincidentally on the current record.
+The eight Corporation shell companies likewise produce no matches in the Epstein corpus.
+The Corporation's offshore laundering route (Panama, Curacao, BVI, and European numbered accounts) used some of the same jurisdictions as Epstein's offshore entities but ran through entirely separate mechanisms and entities.

 Complete defendant roster (26 named in docket entries): Jose Miguel Battle Sr., Manuel Isaac Marquez Sr., Luis DeVilliers Sr., Jose Miguel Battle Jr., Abraham Rydz, Julio Acuna, Orestes Vidan, Gustavo Battle, Gumersindo Gonzalez, Luis F. Perez, Luis DeVilliers Jr., Maurilio Francisco Marquez, Andres Devilliers, Jorge Davila, Vivian Rydz, Jose Aluart, Jorge Nunez, Norberto Fernandez, Argelio Jimenez, Mordehay Tako, Yoram Izhak, Tomas Cabrerizo, Evelyn Maribel Runciman, Valerio Cerron, Carlos Hernandez, Domingo Toribio.
 Also mentioned: Orlando Cordoves (defendant, attorney Richard J. Diaz).